The beginning of the French and Indian War saw the

 selected with a nearby water source, a tributary of the Yadkin River,

-between Virginia and North Carolina, and settlers were clustered in the
+and there were also springs.
+It was centrally located, and settlers were clustered in the

 area.
 The colony voted for 1,000 pounds be authorized to build